Gixx/worstpractice.github.io/src/_posts/2020-04-26-diy-dependency-injection-container.md

   },
 ```

-Additionally we set a requirement on the PHP version too.
+Additionally, we set a requirement on the PHP version too.
 Now it's time to create our interface:
 `src/WorstPractice/Component/DependencyInjection/ContainerInterface.php`

 ```php